nshah271/verdict/README.md

 ### 4. Install the Verdict VS Code tab

 A prebuilt `.vsix` ships with this repo.
-Three ways to install it — pick whichever is easiest:
+Three ways to install it, pick whichever is easiest:

 **A. Download → drop in your project → right-click *(easiest, works on a fresh machine without cloning the repo).***